FallingSnow/simple-rpc/README.md

+# Simple-RPC
-# A simple server and client implementation for RPC over websockets
+A simple server and client implementation for RPC over websockets

 ## Features